alexandre-touret/api-first-workshop/docs/workshop.md

 * What are, in your view, the potential issues?
 * How to fix them?

-You could find in the file ``src/main/resources/openapi/guitarheaven-openapi.yaml`` several fixes of the generated OpenAPI to make it "Api-First compatible".
+You could find in the file ``src/main/resources/openapi/guitarheaven-openapi.yaml`` several fixes of the generated OpenAPI to make it "Api-First (or Contract-First) compatible".

 Let us check what are the differences:

 First, check them using your code editor.
 Then, let us use [OASDIFF](https://www.oasdiff.com/) to automatically pinpoint the differences and the potential breaking changes.

 ```shell
 bin/oasdiff.sh diff /data/src/main/resources/openapi/guitarheaven-corde-first-openapi.yaml /data/src/main/resources/openapi/guitarheaven-openapi.yaml
 ```

 Remark: The ``/data`` prefix is only mentioned for compatibility with the Docker image used for running OASDIFF.